lcosmo/isospectralization/README.md

 # Isospectralization
 Implementation of the paper: Cosmo et al., "Isospectralization, or how to hear shape, style, and correspondence", arXiv 2018 https://arxiv.org/abs/1811.11465

-The paper describes a method to optimize the R^2/R^3 embedding of a discretized surface (triangular mesh) as to align the eigenvalues of the spectral decomposition of its LBO to a target set of eigenvalues (possibly derived from a target shape).
+The paper describes a method to optimize the R^2/R^3 embedding of a discretized surface (triangular mesh) as to align the eigenvalues of its LBO to a target set of eigenvalues (possibly derived from a target shape).

 The code is sub-divided in two folders containing the code for the relative embedding space (R^2 and R^3).
 Each folder contains the following python files: